gilbertchen/benchmarking/README.md

 Although duplicity was the most storage efficient, it should be noted that it uses zlib, which is known to compress better than lz4 used by Duplicacy and Attic.
 Moreoever, duplicity has a serious flaw in its incremental model -- the user has to decide whether to perform a full backup or an incremental backup on each run.
 That is because while an incremental backup in duplicity saves a lot of storage space, it is also dependent on previous backups, making it impossible to delete any single backup on a long chain of dependent backups.
 So there is always a dilemma of how often to perform a full backup for duplicity users.

 We also ran linux-restore-test.sh to test restore speeds.
 The destination directory was emptied before each restore, so we only test full restore, not incremental restore, which is not supported by restic.
 Again, Duplicacy is not only the fastest but also the most table.
-The restore times of restic and Attic increased considerably for backups create later, with restic's performance deteriorating far more quickly.
+The restore times of restic and Attic increased considerably for backups created later, with restic's performance deteriorating far more quickly.
 This is perhaps due to to fact that both restic and Attic group a number of chunks into a pack, so to restore a later backup one may need to unpack a pack belonging to an earlier backup to retrieve a shared chunk.
-In constrast, Duplicacy doesn't pack chunks, so any backup can be quickly restored from chunks that are contained in that backup, without the need to retrieve data from other backups.
+In constrast, chunks in Duplicacy are independent entities and are not packed, so any backup can be quickly restored from chunks that compose that backup, without the need to retrieve data from other backups.

 | Backup             |   Duplicacy  |   restic   |   Attic    |  duplicity  |
 |:------------------:|:----------------:|:----------:|:----------:|:-----------:|